hep-gc/dynafed_storagestats/README.md

                         Choose endpoint(s) to check.
 Accepts any number of arguments.
 If not present, all endpoints will be checked.
+  -v, --verbose         Show on stderr events according to loglevel.

 Logging options:
   --logfile LOGFILE     Set logfile's path.
 Default: